gbaeke/quick-guides/helm/README.md

 # note: if you do not use --keep-history during uninstall you cannot do a rollback afterwards
 helm history myapp -n super-api

+# what if you want to check the chart before installing?
+helm pull super-api/super-api

+# the above command only downloads the .tgz archive; Helm charts are packaged that way
+# let's also untar the file
+helm pull super-api/super-api --untar

+# a folder with name super-api is now in your current folder
+# checkout the files in the folder to see the contents of the chart
+# you can actually install the chart from the folder
+helm upgrade --install myapp super-api  # super-api is the folder containing the chart

+# or use
+cd super-api
+helm upgrade --install myapp . # use the chart in the current folder

+# to check the chart for errors or warnings
+helm lint

+# to check the manifest that the chart generates
+helm template .

+# to check the template with a user-defined value
+helm template . --set image.tag=HELLO | grep HELLO  # will show the line that sets image

 ```